-We’re determined to still make safe celebrations happen, especially for workplaces and the little boos.
-It’s so important to have some sense of connection and community these days, and we think these fun Halloween activities will make everyone have a gourd time.
+It’s nice to know that safe, spooky celebrations can still happen this Halloween, especially for workplaces and the little boos.
+It’s so important to have some sense of connection and community these days, and we think these fun Halloween activities–some in-person, some virtual–will ensure everyone has a “gourd” time.

 How to stay safe during Halloween this year?
 Take your fun Halloween activities online.
 At this point, both companies and children are familiar with video conferencing, and there are ways to make it entertaining so your attendees will stay engaged.